Careers at NHRS

 • CFA, CPA, or similar designation beneficial but not required.

-Pay range: NHRS is hiring in the range of $132,814.50-155,376.00, Annually (within overall range of $132,814.50 – $200,655.00/Annually)
+Pay Range: NHRS is hiring in the range of $132,814.50-155,376.00, Annually (within overall range of $132,814.50 – $200,655.00/Annually)

 Director of Communications and Legislative Affairs: The Director of Communication and Legislative Affairs serves as the primary spokesperson for the New Hampshire Retirement System.
 This position is responsible for planning, developing, coordinating, and overseeing NHRS’s public information efforts, membership and employer education programs, and internal and external communication initiatives.
 The Director works collaboratively across the organization, particularly with the Legal team, to research, monitor, and analyze existing and proposed legislation affecting NHRS, ensuring accurate, timely, and transparent communication with stakeholders.